RCIRODERICK CONSULTINGTalk to an engineer

 When the Verb Carries Its Own Arguments

 Seventh article in an RCI LinkedIn series on the impact of language in technology.
-Builds on the predecessor (Listening to Spanish Again), the series-aperture observation (What Technical Vocabulary Refuses to Carry), the lineage-discovery story (I Thought I Was the First), and the three technical deep-dives so far (Two Be-Verbs for Two Kinds of Equals on ser/estar, Three Stances Toward a Statement on mood, One Verb, Two Computations on aspect).
+Builds on the predecessor Listening to Spanish Again, the series-aperture observation What Technical Vocabulary Refuses to Carry, the lineage-discovery story I Thought I Was the First, and the three technical deep-dives so far: Two Be-Verbs for Two Kinds of Equals on ser/estar, Three Stances Toward a Statement on mood, and One Verb, Two Computations on aspect.
 First-person voice; the fourth of the technical articles.
-Subject: clitics, the most syntactically novel of Inflexión's six grammatical-semantic mappings.
+Subject: clitics, the most novel mapping on the syntactic axis among Inflexión's six mappings between grammar and semantics.

 Dámelo.

 That is one word in Spanish.
 The translation is four words in English: give it to me.
-The four English words can be reordered in conversational ways (give me it — a little awkward but legal; to me, give it — poetic, almost ungrammatical).
+The four English words can be reordered in conversational ways.
+Give me it is a little awkward but legal; to me, give it is poetic, almost ungrammatical.
 The Spanish word cannot be reordered in any conversational way.
 Lome dá and medálo and lomedá are not Spanish; they are typing errors.

-The Spanish word dámelo is the vos imperative (from dar, "to give") with two object pronouns attached as enclitics: the indirect-object clitic me (the recipient), and the direct-object clitic lo (the thing).
+The Spanish word dámelo is the vos imperative , from dar, "to give", with two object pronouns attached as enclitics: the indirect-object clitic me, the recipient, and the direct-object clitic lo, the thing.
 The order is fixed by the grammar: indirect before direct.
-Substitute the indirect: dáselo (se replaces me, signalling a third-person recipient instead of first-person — "give it to him/her/them").
-Substitute again: dámela (la replaces lo, signalling a feminine direct object instead of a masculine one — "give it [feminine] to me").
+Substitute the indirect and you get dáselo, where se replaces me and signals a third-person recipient instead of first-person, "give it to him/her/them".
+Substitute again and you get dámela, where la replaces lo and signals a feminine direct object instead of a masculine one, "give it to me", where it is feminine.
 The morphology of the call IS the structure of the call.
 The verb carries its own arguments, in a strictly determined order.

-This is Inflexión's most syntactically novel mapping — the one with the smallest English-language analogue and the largest payoff if the reader can see what is going on.
+This is the most novel mapping in Inflexión on the syntactic axis, the one with the smallest analogue in English and the largest payoff if the reader can see what is going on.

 The fixed Spanish clitic order

-Within third person, indirect (le/les) comes before direct (lo/la/los/las) — except that le/les before lo/la/los/las triggers a phonological rule that turns le into se (the "se-by-le" rule that Spanish-speakers internalise without naming it).
+Within third person, indirect, le/les, comes before direct, lo/la/los/las.
+There is one exception: le/les before lo/la/los/las triggers a phonological rule that turns le into se, the "se-by-le" rule that Spanish-speakers internalise without naming it.
 That is why give it to him is dáselo and not dálelo: the le that would otherwise appear becomes se when followed by lo.

 What programming languages do with arguments

-Mainstream programming languages route function arguments by position (the order in which they appear at the call site, matched to the order they appear in the function signature) or by keyword (f(name="x", value=5) — the argument label is in the call).
+Mainstream programming languages route function arguments by position, the order in which they appear at the call site, matched to the order they appear in the function signature, or by keyword, as in f(name="x", value=5), where the argument label is in the call.
 Both work; neither is grammaticalised.
 Position is just whatever order the function-definition author wrote; keyword is just whatever names the function-definition author chose.
 The discipline is enforced by the language's parser, not by an underlying grammar that speakers internalise from infancy.

-Spanish has the morphological argument-routing system natively, by virtue of having clitics.
+Spanish has the system for routing arguments by morphology natively, by virtue of having clitics.
 Most programming languages do not.

 The Inflexión move